Serve these pretty, peachy-pink drinks for brunch or just to celebrate a beautiful day.

 I usually drink my bubbles straight up, but sometimes it’s fun to play around with the basics.
 A glass of very cold Prosecco is soooo nice at the end of a long day, especially a warm, humid one.

 You just need a few rhubarb stalks to make a puree with some sugar and lemon.
 It’s a perfectly blush-colored variation on the classic peachy bellini.

 Unless you’re having a party, you’ll most likely have some leftover rhubarb puree — it makes more than enough for a bottle’s worth of drinks, but it’s delicious with warm scones or over gelato.

 - 2 cups rhubarb, chopped (about 2 large stalks)

 - Thinly peeled zest and juice from 1 lemon

 - Combine all ingredients in a small saucepan and bring to a simmer.
 Lower the heat to a slow bubble and cook until the rhubarb softens to a mushy texture, about 15 minutes.

-- Puree the rhubarb with an immersion blender, small food processor or by hand with a potato masher until smooth.
+- Puree the rhubarb with an immersion blender or small food processor until smooth.
 Refrigerate until cold.
 Or if you're very thirsty, chill the puree in a bowl of ice water until cold.

-- Pop open a bottle of cold Prosecco or other sparkling wine.
-Spoon 1 - 2 tablespoons of the puree into flutes.
-Pour some Prosecco over, stir to blend and top off with more Prosecco, pouring gradually ( the mixture will bubble madly for a minute).
+- Pop open a bottle of cold prosecco or other sparkling wine.
+Spoon 1 - 2 tablespoons of the puree into the flutes.
+Pour some prosecco over, stir to blend with a long spoon or a chopstick and top off with more Prosecco, pouring gradually (the mixture may bubble madly for a minute).